 Comparable to the belt drive, the direct drive is an alternative that produces slightly more noise while requiring less maintenance.
 The direct drive may use AC or DC power, rendering some models quieter than others.
 Employing a stationary chain in a steel rail, the direct drive requires less maintenance than the belt drive.

 There are several types of garage door openers, many of which have specific applications for many types of doors.
 After considering noise, horsepower, and maintenance, this list should give a general idea of which type of opener will be most appropriate for your home.
 Selecting the most appropriate garage door opener will ensure the garage continues to function optimally.
-Contact Giel Garage Doors for more information or to schedule an appointment.
+Contact Thomas V. Giel Garage Doors, Inc. for more information or to schedule an appointment.